sabahirfan/iac-ft-scripts/README.md

 ## Features

-- Parallel processing of repositories using terminal tabs
+- Parallel processing of repositories using terminal tabs (macOS) or separate windows (Windows)
-- Automatic detection of iTerm2 or fallback to Terminal.app
+- Automatic detection of iTerm2 or fallback to Terminal.app on macOS
+- Windows support using native Command Prompt
 - Separate scripts for cloning and building operations
 - Flexible repository type filtering
 - Build script automatically skips non-existent repositories